Address

 Yes, you will need to indicate that you don’t have a supervising broker/office code on your license application where it asks for BIC/PMIC office information and signature.
 You will be licensed but placed in “inactive” status until you activate under a supervising in charge licensee.
 If a provisional salesman, you still will be required to complete post-licensing education and upgrade prior to expiration of your license.

-• If you are a non-resident and licensed in your resident jurisdiction, you have to meet the CE requirements of your resident state.
+- If you are a non-resident and licensed in your resident jurisdiction, you have to meet the CE requirements of your resident state in addition to your South Carolina CE.

 https://llr.sc.gov/re/pub.aspx